6 Steps to Financial Aid

 REMINDERS: Disbursement of financial aid depends on a student maintaining Satisfactory Academic Progress and being currently enrolled in both an Education Goal and Academic Program that are eligible for financial aid.

 Students who fail to make Satisfactory Academic Progress or who are not in eligible programs may have their funds delayed or be ineligible for any aid.
-"Undecided" and "Undeclared" are not acceptable.
+For financial aid, "Undecided" is not an eligible Education Goal and "Undeclared" is not an eligible Academic Program.